RuanAragao/calculator/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] I have updated the documentation.
 - [ ] I followed the standards described in the README.
 - [ ] I have reviewed and addressed any comments and feedback.
+- [ ] All dependencies have been updated or documented if applicable.

 ## Screenshots (optional)